Why Waiting to Incorporate Costs More Than Starting

 Timing decisions are structural decisions.
 Every period of operation under an existing arrangement adds to the structural reality of the business.
 The question is not whether the structure is perfect — it rarely is — but whether the timing risks embedded in it are visible and understood.

 Global Solo maps these timing dynamics across the META framework: where Money flow patterns are creating precedents, how Entity decisions are accumulating dependencies, what Tax positions are becoming embedded through repetition, and whether Accountability documentation captures the structural reality or lags behind it.
+The cross-border compliance checklist provides a concrete inventory of the timing-sensitive items that cross-border founders need to track.

 Visual: The Cost of Waiting